michaelb/sniprun/doc/sources/interpreters/Mathematica_original.md

-## Print on each sniprun (non-REPL only!)
+### Print on each sniprun (non-REPL only!)

-To make make the experience more notebook/REPL -like, those options (incompatible with the true REPL mode) can be configured.
+To make the experience more notebook/REPL -like, those options (incompatible with the true REPL mode) can be configured.

 They will wrap any/the last line, if they dont contain alread a Print, Plot or end with ";" or and open bracket